e-koch/FilFinder/docs/tutorial.rst

 Next we initialize the fil\_finder\_2D object.

-The algorithm requires a few inputs to begin (other than the image and header): \* beamsize in arcseconds (set to 15.1 arcsec, though this is a simulated image, a none zero value is needed as it sets the minimum size a filament can be). \* skeleton threshold - minimum pixels a skeleton must contain to be considered (= 30 pixels) \* branch threshold - minimum length for a branch.
+The algorithm requires a few inputs to begin (other than the image and header):
+* 'beamwidth' - in arcseconds (set to 15.1 arcsec, though this is a simulated image, a none zero value is needed as it sets the minimum size a filament can be).
+* 'skel_thresh' - minimum pixels a skeleton
+  must contain to be considered (= 30 pixels)
+* 'branch_thresh' -
+  minimum length for a branch.
 This sets one of the skeleton pruning criteria.
-If the intensity along it is significant to the filament, or if its deletion will change the graph connectivity, it will still be kept. (= 5 pixels) \* pad size - number of pixels to pad around each filament.
+If the intensity along it is significant to the filament, or if its deletion will change the graph connectivity, it will still be kept. (= 5 pixels)
+* 'pad_size' - number of pixels to pad around each filament.
 This ensures the adaptive thresholding can reach the edges of the image.
-Must be at least 1 pixel. (= 10 pixels, about the size of the patch used). \* distance - distance to the region in parsecs.
+Must be at least 1 pixel. (= 10 pixels, about the size of the patch used).
+* 'distance' - distance to the region in parsecs.
 This is used to set the size of the adaptive thresholding patch.
 The input is optional.
-If no distance is provided, results remain in pixel units (= 260 pc, distance set for the simulation). \* global threshold - sets the percentile of data to ignore.
-This is intended to remove noisy regions of the data. (= 20%) \* flattening threshold - sets the normalization to use in the arctan transform (flattens bright, compact regions).
+If no distance is provided, results remain in pixel units (= 260 pc, distance set for the simulation).
+* 'glob_threshold' - sets the
+  percentile of data to ignore.
+This is intended to remove noisy regions of the data. (= 20%)
+* 'flatten_thresh' - sets the normalization to
+  use in the arctan transform (flattens bright, compact regions).
 This parameter is generally set automatically, but we seem to get better results by setting it to the 95% percentile.

 .. code:: python